ccgilroy/ma-thesis/doc/asa_draft/02_background.md

 ## Bars as institutions

-This paper is not about gay bars.
+This paper is about gay neighborhoods, not gay bars.

+But gay bars are what @ghaziani_measuring_2014 calls "anchor institutions."

+Neighborhoods and bars are closely enough associated that Pew, in their survey of LGBT Americans, asks about the importance of the two in the same question [@pew_research_center_survey_2013].

 Mattson, Ghaziani, Brown go here

 Ghaziani calls these "anchor institutions"

-; in fact, queer women's bars, like the Wildrose in Seattle or the Lexington in San Francisco, appear in my data (which are, nevertheless, biased toward men).
+[@mattson_style_2014; ]

+[@ghaziani_measuring_2014]

+[@]

-I regard this bias toward men as something to be demonstrated rather than assumed.
+bias toward men

-If the archetypical gay neighborhood is, or was, a space for middle-class cis white gay men, that should be reflected in the demographic attributes I can measure.
+I will not a priori restrict the domain of my research to men.
+Instead, I regard this potential bias toward gay men as something to be demonstrated rather than assumed.[^lesbian_bars] If the archetypical gay neighborhood is, or was, a space for middle-class, cisgender, white gay men, that should be reflected in the demographic attributes I can measure.

-[FOOTNOTE] On lesbian bars and queer women's spaces see [LONG LIST: Podmore, Enke, Mattson], among others.
+[^lesbian_bars]: In fact, queer women's bars, like the Wildrose in Seattle or the Lexington in San Francisco, appear in my data (which are, nevertheless, biased toward men).
+On lesbian bars and queer women's spaces see @podmore_gone_2006 and @enke_finding_2007, among others.

 ## Change in gay neighborhoods: spaces, not populations

 *Gentrification* is the elephant in the room.